Please ensure Javascript is enabled for purposes of website accessibility

 Understanding Your Philadelphia Medical Malpractice Claim

 Philadelphia is home to some of the country’s top medical facilities.
 The Hospital of the University of Pennsylvania, Thomas Jefferson University Hospitals, Children’s Hospital of Philadelphia (CHOP), Roxborough Memorial Hospital, Einstein Medical Center, Kindred Hospital Philadelphia, and numerous others provide care for people in Philly and beyond every day.
 But even the best doctors and medical professionals can commit serious errors.
-In fact, many doctors who have been sued for medical malpractice are still practicing today.
+Many doctors who have been sued for medical malpractice are still practicing today.

-nurse holding head staring out windowIn Pennsylvania, all licensed healthcare professionals and medical facilities are held to high standards of care.
-These standards apply to all health care providers in Philadelphia, including physicians, surgeons, nurses, hospital staff, nursing home caregivers, long-term care professionals, and clinic personnel.
-When they fail to meet these standards, and their patients suffer as a result, they can be held liable for medical malpractice.
-In order to hold the negligent healthcare provider responsible, you will need to contact a medical malpractice lawyer.
+Philadelphia legal personal injury attorneysIn Pennsylvania, all licensed healthcare professionals and medical facilities are held to high standards of care.
+These standards apply to all healthcare providers in Philadelphia, including physicians, surgeons, nurses, hospital staff, nursing home caregivers, long-term care professionals, and clinic personnel.
+When they fail to meet these standards, and their patients suffer, they can be held liable for medical malpractice.
+In order to hold the negligent healthcare provider responsible, you must contact a medical malpractice lawyer.
 A Philadelphia medical malpractice lawyer at Munley Law Personal Injury Attorneys can help you take action against hospitals, clinics, and medical facilities of all sizes.
-Whether it’s a solo practitioner or a major hospital system, we can help.
+Whether it’s a solo practitioner or a central hospital system, we can help.

 Our medical malpractice lawyers represent clients in Philadelphia and throughout Pennsylvania who have suffered due to various forms of medical malpractice, including: